thirdweb-dev/js/.changeset/gorgeous-wombats-lick.md

 - apps can now define the supported chains by passing `supportedChains` to `ThirdwebProvider`
 - apps can now pass `activeChain` to `ThirdwebProvider` to define the chain out of the supported ones that the SDK should be initialized with
 - if no `activeChain` is passed but a wallet is connected the SDK will be initialized with the chain of the connected wallet
-- if no `activeChain` is passed and no wallet is connected the SDK will be initialized with the first chain of the `supportedChains` array

 ### Deprecated options